-Components often rely on images, videos, and other assets to render as the user expects.
+Components often rely on images, videos, fonts, and other assets to render as the user expects.
 There are many ways to use these assets in your story files.

 You can import any media assets by importing (or requiring) them.
 This works out of the box with our default config.
 But, if you are using a custom webpack config, you’ll need to add the file-loader to handle the required files.

 Afterwards you can use any asset in your stories:

 We recommend serving static files via Storybook to ensure that your components always have the assets they need to load.
 This technique is recommended for assets that your components often use like logos, fonts, and icons.